XRPLF/xrpl-dev-portal/content/ripplerest_api.md

 ### Transaction Types ###

-The Ripple protocol supports multiple types of transactions other than just payments.
+The Ripple protocol supports multiple types of transactions, not just payments.
 Transactions are considered to be any changes to the database made on behalf of a Ripple Address.
 Transactions are first constructed and then submitted to the network.
 After transaction processing, meta data is associated with the transaction which itemizes the resulting changes to the ledger.

  * Payment: A Payment transaction is an authorized transfer of balance from one address to another.
 (This maps to rippled's [Payment transaction type](transactions.html#payment))
  * Trustline: A Trustline transaction is an authorized grant of trust between two addresses.
-(This maps to rippled's [TrustSet transaction type](transactions.html#payment))
+(This maps to rippled's [TrustSet transaction type](transactions.html#trustset))
  * Setting: A Setting transaction is an authorized update of account flags under a Ripple Account.
-(This maps to rippled's [AccountSet transaction type](transactions.html#payment))
+(This maps to rippled's [AccountSet transaction type](transactions.html#accountset))

+### Client Resource IDs ###

+All Ripple transactions are identified by a unique hash, which is generated with the fields of the transaction.
+Ripple-REST uses an additional type of identifier, called a Client Resource ID, which is an arbitrary string provided at the time a transaction is submitted.

+A client resource ID generally maps to one Ripple transaction.
+However, if Ripple-REST re-submits a failed transaction, the client resource ID can become associated with the new transaction, which may have slightly different properties (such as the deadline for it to succeed) and therefore a different transaction hash.

+You can create client resource IDs using any method you like, so long as you follow some simple rules:

+* Do not reuse identifiers.
+* A client resource ID cannot be a 256-bit hex string, because that is ambiguous with Ripple transaction hashes.
+* Client resource IDs must be properly [encoded](http://tools.ietf.org/html/rfc3986#section-2.1) when provided as part of a URL.

+You can use the [Create Client Resource ID](#create-client-resource-id) method in order to generate new Client Resource IDs.

 ## Getting Started ##